nextflow-io/nextflow/docs/container.rst

 your pipeline execution.

 .. note::
-   Unlike Docker, Nextflow does not mount automatically host paths in the container when using Singularity.
+    Unlike Docker, Nextflow does not automatically mount host paths in the container when using Singularity.
-   It expects they are configure and mounted system wide by the Singularity runtime.
-If your Singularity installation allows `user defined bind points` read the :ref:`Singularity configuration <config-singularity>` section to learn how to enable Nextflow auto mounts.
+    It expects that the paths are configure and mounted system wide by the Singularity runtime.
+If your Singularity installation allows user defined bind points, read the :ref:`Singularity configuration <config-singularity>` section to learn how to enable Nextflow auto mounts.

 .. warning::
-    When a process input is a *symbolic link* file, make sure the linked file **is** stored in a host folder that is accessible from a bind path defined in your Singularity installation.
+    When a process input is a *symbolic link* file, make sure the linked file is stored in a host folder that is accessible from a bind path defined in your Singularity installation.
 Otherwise the process execution will fail because the launched container won't be able to access the linked file.